63Klabs/atlantis/README.md

 GitOps and Best Practices from the start!

+You can also add the [Atlantis MCP Server](https://mcp.atlantis.63klabs.net) to your AI Assistant, tell it what you want to develop using the Atlantis Platform and it will provide recomendations for what starter code to use and how it can be modified to suit your needs!

 ### Available Application Starters

 - [00 Basic API Gateway with Lambda Function Written in Node.js](https://github.com/63Klabs/atlantis-starter-00-basic-apigw-lambda-nodejs)